What does fact checked mean?

 At Healthfully, we strive to deliver objective content that is accurate and up-to-date.
 Our team periodically reviews articles in order to ensure content quality.
 The sources cited below consist of evidence from peer-reviewed journals, prominent medical organizations, academic associations, and government data.

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 Genetics plays the most important role in determining a person's final height, according to the Nemours Foundation.
 But diet is important when it comes to normal growth.
 Children who eat a nutritious diet, including a variety of foods from each of the food groups, will be more likely to reach their full growth potential.

 Fruits and Vegetables

 Fruits and vegetables make up an important part of the well-balanced healthy diet.
-Fruits and vegetables provide fiber, vitamin A, vitamin C, vitamin E, folate and potassium.
 Kids need to eat a variety of colorful fruits and vegetables to make sure they get enough vitamin A. Vitamin A is necessary for the growth and development of bones and soft tissue, according to the authors of "Krause's Food, Nutrition and Diet Therapy."
 Good fruits and vegetables high in vitamin A include carrots, broccoli, spinach, cantaloupe and apricots.

 Starches and Grains